 2. We construct a TM (Turing Machine) $T$ which accepts $x$ and does the following:

-• $T$ iterates over all possible assignments to find a satisfying assignment.
-This may require exponential runtime in the size of the formula.
+• $T$ iterates over all possible assignments to find a satisfying assignment. 🔴 This may require exponential runtime in the size of the formula.

-• Otherwise, we put $T$ into an infinite loop.
+• Otherwise, we put $T$ into an infinite loop. 🟣 Hence, T halts iff if x is satisfiable.

-4. We pass $R(x)$ to $O_{\text{halt}}$.
+4. We pass $R(x)$ to $O_{\text{HALT}}$.

-• If $O_{\text{halt}}$ returns yes, this implies $T$ halts on input $x$, which in turn implies $x$ has a satisfying assignment.
+• If $O_{\text{HALT}}(R(x))$ returns yes, this implies $T$ halts on input $x$, which in turn implies $x$ has a satisfying assignment.
 Therefore $R(x)\in\text{HALT}\implies x\in\text{SAT}$.

-• If $O_{\text{halt}}$ returns no, then $T$ does not halt on input $x$, which implies that $x$ does not have a satisfying assignment.
+• If $O_{\text{HALT}}(R(x))$ returns no, then $T$ does not halt on input $x$, which implies that $x$ does not have a satisfying assignment.
 Therefore $R(x)\notin\text{HALT}\implies x\notin\text{SAT}$.
 We can take the contrapositive of this expression to obtain $x\in\text{SAT}\implies R(x)\in\text{HALT}$.

-In step 2, we are simply constructing the TM $T$, not executing it.
 The reduction is the transformation of the SAT formula $x$ to an encoding of both the Turing Machine and the SAT formula, which is an instance of the Halting problem (HALT$_{TM}$ requires an arbitrary TM and an input string to the TM).

 Taxonomy of Polynomial-time reductions

-Here we only consider polynomial-time reductions, i.e.
+In this post, we only consider polynomial-time reductions, i.e.,

 • the time taken to transform $x$ to $R(x)$, and

-• the number of calls to $O_B$ are both polynomial.
+are both polynomial.
 These are the most commonly studied types of reductions, and we look at three kinds of polynomial-time reductions.

-Karp Reductions / poly-time Many-one reductions
+Karp Reductions / Many-one reductions

 These are the most restrictive type of polynomial reductions.
 Given a single input $x$, $R(x)$ produces a single instance $y$ such that $x\in A\iff y\in B$.
 Therefore, we have to perform only one oracle call to $O_B$.
 The earlier reduction from SAT to HALT was a Karp reduction.